ryantd42/NY-Legislative-Git/2023/S2727B-2023/bill.md

- TUTE A MAJORITY OF THE VOTING STRENGTH THAT SELECTS EITHER A MAJORITY OF THE CORPORATION'S BOARD OF DIRECTORS OR THE CORPORATION'S  CHIEF  EXECU- TIVE  OFFICER;  OR  (III)  SERVE AS: (A) A MAJORITY OF THE CORPORATION'S BOARD OF DIRECTORS; OR (B) IN HIS OR HER OFFICIAL CAPACITY,  THE  CORPO- RATION'S CHIEF EXECUTIVE OFFICER; OR
+ TUTE A MAJORITY OF THE VOTING STRENGTH THAT SELECTS EITHER A MAJORITY OF THE CORPORATION'S BOARD OF DIRECTORS OR THE CORPORATION'S  CHIEF  EXECU- TIVE  OFFICER;  OR  (III)  SERVE AS: (A) A MAJORITY OF THE CORPORATION'S BOARD OF DIRECTORS; OR (B) IN THEIR OFFICIAL CAPACITY, THE CORPORATION'S CHIEF EXECUTIVE OFFICER; OR
   (2) INDICATES THAT SUCH  CORPORATION  IS  BEING  INCORPORATED  ON  THE BEHALF  OR  AT  THE  BEHEST OF ANY MUNICIPAL CORPORATION, STATE OR LOCAL AUTHORITY, OR DISTRICT.
-  THE DIRECTOR SHALL MAKE SUCH INQUIRY INTO THE PURPOSES OF THE PROPOSED CORPORATION AS HE OR SHE SHALL DEEM ADVISABLE.
+  THE DIRECTOR SHALL MAKE SUCH INQUIRY INTO THE PURPOSES OF THE PROPOSED CORPORATION AS THE DIRECTOR SHALL DEEM ADVISABLE.
   § 5.
 Paragraph (a) of section 1411 of the  not-for-profit  corporation law,  as  amended by chapter 847 of the laws of 1970, is amended to read as follows:
   (a) Purposes.
   This section shall provide  an  additional  and  alternate  method  of incorporation  or reincorporation of not-for-profit corporations for any of the purposes set forth in this paragraph and shall not be  deemed  to alter,  impair or diminish the purposes, rights, powers or privileges of any corporation heretofore or hereafter incorporated under this  section or  under  the  stock  or business corporation laws.
-Corporations  may  be incorporated  or  reincorporated  under  this  section as not-for-profit local development corporations operated for the  exclusively  charitable or public purposes of relieving and reducing unemployment, promoting and providing for additional and maximum employment, bettering and maintain- ing job opportunities, instructing or training individuals to improve or develop  their  capabilities  for  such  jobs,  carrying  on  scientific research for the purpose of aiding a community or geographical  area  by attracting  new  industry to the community or area or by encouraging the development of, or retention of, an industry in the community  or  area, and  lessening the burdens of government and acting in the public inter- est, and any one or more counties, cities,  towns  or  villages  of  the state,  or  any  combination  thereof,  or  the New York job development authority in exercising its power under the public  authorities  law  to encourage  the organization of local development corporations, may cause such corporations to be incorporated by public officers or private indi- viduals or reincorporated upon compliance with the requirements of  this section,  and it is hereby found, determined and declared that in carry- ing out said purposes and in exercising the powers  conferred  by  para- graph (b) such corporations will be performing an essential governmental
+Corporations may be incorporated or reincorporated  under  this  section  as  not-for-profit local  development  corporations operated for the exclusively charitable or public purposes of relieving and reducing unemployment, promoting and providing for additional and maximum employment, bettering and maintain- ing job opportunities, instructing or training individuals to improve or develop  their  capabilities  for  such  jobs,  carrying  on  scientific research  for  the purpose of aiding a community or geographical area by attracting new industry to the community or area or by  encouraging  the development  of,  or retention of, an industry in the community or area, and lessening the burdens of government and acting in the public  inter- est,  and  any  one  or  more counties, cities, towns or villages of the state, or any combination thereof,  or  the  New  York  job  development authority  in  exercising  its power under the public authorities law to encourage the organization of local development corporations, may  cause
- S. 2727--A  3
+ S. 2727--B  3

- function.
+ such corporations to be incorporated by public officers or private indi- viduals  or reincorporated upon compliance with the requirements of this section, and it is hereby found, determined and declared that in  carry- ing  out  said  purposes and in exercising the powers conferred by para- graph (b) such corporations will be performing an essential governmental function.
 A NOT-FOR-PROFIT CORPORATION MAY NOT INCORPORATE OR REINCORPO- RATE UNDER THIS SECTION IF ITS SOLE CORPORATE PURPOSE IS  FOR  LESSENING THE BURDENS OF GOVERNMENT AND ACTING IN THE PUBLIC INTEREST.
   §  6.
 Subparagraph 2 of paragraph (d) of section 1411 of the not-for-
  profit corporation law is amended to read as follows: